DavisMakerspace/doc-bylaws/bylaws.md

 ### Public Meeting ###

-Additional meetings open to the public shall be held periodically at such time and place, and on such notice, if any, as the board may determine.
+Additional meetings open to the public shall be held at least monthly at such time and place, and on such notice, if any, as the board may determine.
 Subject to [Notice][] of these bylaws, any proper business may be transacted at this meeting provided it is listed on the meeting agenda.

 ### Place of Meeting ###